 Unlist your new phone number.

-Lockdown new emails or social accounts.
-It’s common for abusers to show lots of remorse or even cry in order to get back into your life.
+Lock down new emails or social accounts.
+It’s common for abusers to show lots of remorse or even cry in order to get back into their victims' lives.

-This is a manipulative tactic to regain control, and they may also try this through mutual friends or family.
+This is a manipulative tactic to regain control.
+If they sense you're holding firm, or if they cannot contact you, abusers may also try to manipulate your mutual family or friends.
 Unfortunately, you’ll have to make some changes to avoid caving to pressure.